mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 #### 0:00

-**Katagiri Roshi:** The topic today is the key point of *jikige joto*, in Japanese.
-It’s very difficult to translate it.
-Jiki-ge, J-I-K-I-G-E, joto, J-O-T-O. *Jikige* means “direct”; directness or direct. *Joto*: I think in this translation it says “realization.”
-“Realization” is fine... but, I don’t know how can I say it.
+**Katagiri Roshi:** The topic today is the key point of practice in terms of *jikige jōtō*, in Japanese.
+It’s very difficult to translate it. *Jiki-ge*, J-I-K-I-G-E, *jōtō*, J-O-T-O.

+*Jikige* means “direct”; “directness” or “direct.”

+*Jōtō*: I think in this translation it says “realization.”
+“Realization” is fine, but...
+I don’t know how can I say it.

-*Jo* of *joto* is to receive, to ingest, or to assimilate, or to absorb.
-Literally, *jo* of *joto* is to receive, to accept.
-But this is something more than just to receive or to accept.
-So, to assimilate, to absorb, to ingest.
-That is the meaning of *jo* of *joto*.
+*Jō* of *jōtō* is “to receive,” “to ingest,” or “to assimilate,” or “to absorb.”
+Literally, *jō* of *jōtō* is “to receive,” “to accept,” but this is something more than just to receive or to accept.
+So, “to assimilate,” “to absorb,” “to ingest.”
+That is the meaning of *jō* of *jōtō*.

-*To* of *joto* is “it,” or the ultimate identity.
+*Tō* of *jōtō* is “it,” or the ultimate identity.
 Do you understand?
 “Ultimate identity” means the ultimate itself.
-Exactly [the] ultimate itself; no separation between you and the ultimate.
-Ultimate identity of being.
+Exactly [the] ultimate itself; no separation between you and the ultimate of being.
 So, you are exactly the ultimate of being.
 So, that is “it.”

-So, to receive, and, how can I say...
-So, as a whole, *joto* means to – it’s a little difficult [to say in English] – to assimilate or to receive and actualize it.
+So as a whole, *jōtō* means to – it’s a little difficult *[he laughs]* – to assimilate or to receive and actualize *it*.
 Is that okay?
 To assimilate *and* to actualize it.
-You have to digest it, and then actualize it.
-That is *joto*.
+You have to digest *it*, and then actualize it.
+That is *jōtō*.

-So, “realization”... realization is *almost* fine.
-Realization means in a sense to make real, or to actualize.
-But *joto* [does not mean] something you should accept from outside, and digest, and then actualize.
-This is not the meaning of *joto*.
+So, “realization” is *almost* fine.
+“Realization” means in a sense to make real, or to actualize.
+But *jōtō* [does not mean] something you should accept from outside, and digest, and then actualize.
+This is not the meaning of *jōtō*.
 Because, this *it* doesn’t come from outside; it is *in* you.
 It is already with you.
-So, we are present in it.
-And then you can do, you can actualize yourself, what you are.
+So we are present in *it*; and then you can actualize yourself, what you are.

-So, this is the meaning of *joto*.
-That’s why *jikige* means “direct”: direct *joto*, direct accepting and actualizing it.
-It is not something coming from outside, that’s why *direct*.
-Direct means no gap between.
+So, this is the meaning of *jōtō*.
+That’s why *jikige* means “direct”: direct *jōtō*, direct accepting and actualizing *it*.
+It is not something coming from outside, that’s why *direct*. *Direct* means no gap between.

-####
+#### 5:35

 Okay, let’s [look at] *Gakudō-yōjinshū* number 10.
 The title is “The Direct Realization of the Way.”
 Here [this translation] uses “the Way,” but literally it says “it” – the ultimate.

 So far I have spoken about *bodhicitta* and also *faith* as the key point of the practice.
-And then next, you have to actualize it, you have to ingest the *bodhicitta* and faith, and actualize it.
-Actualize these two, in our everyday practice.
+And then next, you have to *actualize* it; you have to ingest the *bodhicitta* and *faith*, and actualize these two in our everyday practice.

 That’s why Dogen Zenji [says here]:

 > There are two ways to settle body and mind in oneness.
 One is to listen to the dharma under a great teacher.
 The other is to do zazen wholeheartedly.

 So, “there are two ways to settle body and mind in oneness.”
 This is my translation.

-In this book it says there are two ways to realize enlightenment; that’s it.
-But originally Dogen Zenji says “there are two ways to settle the body and mind.”
-It’s very difficult to translate, but I think... well, “to settle body and mind in oneness.” *[He chuckles.]* In other words, if your body is here and listening to the Buddha’s teaching, so all you have to do is your body and mind must be settled, right here, right now, becoming one with the Buddha’s teaching.
+In this book (*Zen Master Dogen: An Introduction with Selected Writings*) it says, “There are two ways to realize enlightenment”; that’s it.
+But originally Dogen Zenji says, “There are two ways to settle the body and mind.”
+It’s very difficult to translate, but I think... well, “to settle body and mind in oneness.” *[He chuckles.]* In other words, if your body is here and listening to the Buddha’s teaching, all you have to do is your body and mind must be *settled*, right here, right now, becoming one with the Buddha’s teaching.
 That is called *settling*: to settle your body and mind in oneness.

 In other words, you have to settle your body and mind in repose and bliss, right here, right now.
 For this, there are two ways.

 [The first] is, listen to the Buddha’s teaching under the guidance of a great teacher.
-Second is to do zazen wholeheartedly. *Wholeheartly* is constantly... well, Dr. Abe says, “negotiating the Way.”
-I don’t know [about] “negotiating the Way.” *[He chuckles.]* Well, anyway, in many ways “you have to negotiate” means you have to watch carefully and closely, very closely.
+The second is to do zazen wholeheartedly.

+*Wholeheartly* is constantly... well, Dr. Abe says, “negotiating the Way.” *[He chuckles.]* I don’t know [about] “negotiating the Way.”
+But anyway, in many ways “you have to negotiate.”
+[That] means you have to watch carefully and closely, very closely.
 Just like a friend, just like your body and mind, very closely you have to constantly watch, taking care of.
-This is “negotiating the Way.”
-So, I think *wholeheartedly* means that constantly you have to do zazen wholeheartedly, which means negotiating the zazen you are doing.
-Because we are standing up in the moment, which is very subtle, very subtle. *Subtle* means... in a sense, very crisis point.
-You are at the crisis point: whichever you go, you can go.
+This is the “negotiating the Way.”

+So, I think *wholeheartedly* means that constantly you have to do zazen wholeheartedly, which means negotiating the zazen which you are doing.
+Because we are standing up in the moment, which is very subtle, very subtle. *Subtle* means... in a sense, very “crisis point.”
+You are at the crisis point: whichever [way] you go, you can go.
 Whatever you want to do, you can do it.
-So it’s very ... crisis point, situation.
+So it’s a very ... crisis situation.
 Is that clear?
-Crisis situation?
 For instance, at the first very moment, the first thought, which you cannot realize it, is a very crisis situation.
-You can go this way or you can go that way – truth, or samsaric world.
+You can go this way or you can go that way – *truth*, or *samsaric world*.
 Very freely, you can do.
-So, that first, the very first moment or thought is completely free from any conceptual ideas.
-That is reality we live in.
+So, that very first moment or thought is completely free from any conceptual ideas.

+That is the reality we live in.
 That’s why from this reality you can create your life.
-It depends on you. [...]
+It depends on you! [...]
 It depends on you to create a samsaric world, by your discriminating mind.

-Yesterday I mentioned, should I run a business?
-But I don’t have money?
-But I want to do.
-What should I do?
-So you are always juggling: this way and that way, this way and that way.
+Yesterday I mentioned, “Should I run a business?
+But I don’t have money.
+But I want to do it.
+What should I do?”
+So you are always juggling: this way and that way, this way, that way.
 Finally, nothing to do.
 So this is really a picture of the human suffering we create.
 This is called *samsara*.

-So finally what you have to do is, if you don’t have money, anyway, stop it.
+So finally what you have to do is: if you don’t have money, stop it.
 That’s very clear.

 So you can stop it, [or] you can create *samsara*.
 That is your situation that you live in constantly.
 So that, is I mentioned, the very first beginning, the very first thought or moment.

 It’s very difficult to say “moment,” but temporarily I say “first moment,” very first moment.
 But it is not something you can put a name on.
 It’s the very first, very beginning.
 So nothing there.
-But it’s working.
-Something.
+But it’s working; something.

 So that is the “wholeheartedly”: you have to do it wholeheartedly, otherwise you cannot be there *exactly*.

 So one [way] is to listen to the dharma under a good teacher.
 The other is to do zazen wholeheartedly.

-####
+#### 14:25

 And then Dogen Zenji says,